 Proportions considered ideal for white, colorless diamonds simply do not apply to fancy-color diamonds.
 And certain shapes can help enhance particular colors.
 Yellow diamonds are often fashioned into radiant cuts, as this particular shape enhances the yellow hue.

-Diamond Estate Jewelry Buyers purchases all types of rare, naturally-occurring, fancy-colored diamonds and diamond jewelry.
+Los Angeles Jewelry Buyer purchases all types of rare, naturally-occurring, fancy-colored diamonds and diamond jewelry.
 Contact us today for a Los Angeles diamond appraisal and immediate cash offer for your large carat fancy-colored diamond rings, necklaces, and earrings.Start Selling